Pope Sergius IV: Death and legacy

 Sergius died on 12 May 1012 and was buried in the Basilica of St. John Lateran.
 Although not canonized, Sergius is sometimes venerated as a saint by the Benedictines of which he was a member.
-There was some suspicion that he was murdered, as he died within a week of Crescentius, considered by many to have been his patron.
+There was some suspicion that he was murdered, as he died within a week of John II Crescentius, considered by many to have been his patron.
 Sergius was followed in the papacy by Benedict VIII.